jonnor/ipld-image/README.md

 ## TileList
 # stored in a scanline fashion
 # ie: the first tile is at x=0,y=0, then follows y=0, x=1,2,3,4,5 -> (tiles.x-1)
 # then everything in y=1.
-Repeat untill all rows are included
+Repeat until all rows are included
 [ { '/': Tile,} { '/': Tile } ... ]
 ```